iamsrp/dexter/README.md

  - Do a git clone of the repo: `git clone https://github.com/iamsrp/dexter`
  - Install the prerequisites: `bash dexter/requirements`
  - Make sure you have a microphone and speaker
- - Try running dexter.py with the appropriate config file for your distro (e.g. `./dexter.py -c pi_config`)
+ - Try running dexter.py with the appropriate config file for your distro (e.g. `env -u DISPLDAY TERM=dumb ./dexter.py -c pi_config`)
  - Possibly wait for a little bit while some of the inputs and outputs download their models for the first time

 You will then be hugely underwhelmed, but at least the basic functionality should be there at this point.